Crime Scene: The Vanishing at the Cecil Hotel

 Regardless of how familiar viewers are with the tragedy of Elisa Lam’s fate, The Vanishing at the Cecil Hotel presents a wholly captivating mystery, a fascinating investigation, and a mature reflection on the contributing factors related to the case.
 The show may finally close this Internet mystery.

-Crime Scene: The Vanishing at the Cecil Hotel is released digitally on demand on 10th February 2021.
+Crime Scene: The Vanishing at the Cecil Hotel is released on Netflix on 10th February 2021.

 Watch the trailer for Crime Scene: The Vanishing at the Cecil Hotel here: